scott-griffiths/bitstring/doc/index.rst

 * Supports Python 3.7 and later.
 Use bitstring version 3 for Python 2.7 and 3.x support.
 * Open source software, released under the MIT licence.

-It is not difficult to manipulate binary data in Python, for example using the ``struct`` and ``array`` modules, it can be quite fiddly and time consuming even for quite small tasks, especially if you are not dealing with whole-byte data.
+It is not difficult to manipulate binary data in Python, for example using the ``struct`` and ``array`` modules, but it can be quite fiddly and time consuming even for quite small tasks, especially if you are not dealing with whole-byte data.

 The bitstring module provides support many different bit formats, allowing easy and efficient storage, interpretation and construction.

 Mixed format bitstrings
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you have binary data (or want to construct it) from multiple types then use the :class:`BitArray` class.
+If you have binary data (or want to construct it) from multiple types then you could use the :class:`BitArray` class.
 The example below constructs a 28 bit bitstring from a hexadecimal string, then unpacks it into multiple bit interpretations.
-It also demonstrates how it can be flexibly modified and sliced using standard notation, and how properties such as `bin` and `float` can be used to interpret the data.
+It also demonstrates how it can be flexibly modified and sliced using standard notation, and how properties such as ``bin`` and ``float`` can be used to interpret the data.

 ::